bcantello/pokemon_index/README.md

 available pokemon, or they can begin typing to sort the list according to their input.
 Upon clicking on a pokemon in the list, the card will update to the chosen pokemon.
 If the user types in the full name, it is not necessary to.
 The card will update automatically upon name completion.
-From the new card, the user is then able to use the buttons to navigate to the surounding pokemon.
+From the new card, the user is then able to use the buttons to navigate to the surrounding pokemon.
 Upon clicking the previous or the next button, the user input in the search field will clear.
 Finally, just for fun, the user can hover over the card to 'lift' it slightly from the page.
+The application has also been styled to accommodate mobile screen sizes.